overlord-supreme/checkers/docs/requirements/6-ui.md

 ## 6.6 Main Menu

-The Main Menu lets the user know the application launched successfully.
+The Main Menu lets the Player know the Game launched successfully.

 It connects to the Lobby Menu.